On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: The Subclass of Static Linear Controllers

 Notice that the optimal robust static linear control coincides with the Kelly's formula~$K^*_p$ for the perfect-information case with probability of heads~$p$ being the \emph{centroid} $\bar p$ of uncertainty set $\mathcal{P}$.
-It is also interesting that we can obtain Kelly's formula~$K^*_p$ as a special case of our robustness analysis if we relax the positive measure assumption on~${\cal P}$ by using a limiting argument.
+It is also interesting that we can obtain Kelly's formula~$K^*_p$ as a special case of our robustness analysis by relaxing the positive measure assumption on~${\cal P}$ and using a limiting argument.
 That is, suppose~$p \in (0,1)$ and~${\cal P} = [p, p +\delta]$ with parameter~$\delta$ satisfying~$0 < \delta \leq 1-p$.
 Then, taking the limit as~$\delta \rightarrow 0$, it is straightforward to verify that the optimal robust linear feedback gain reduces to~$K_0^*= 2p-1$.
 Next, we consider the case when~${\cal P}$ is a union positive-length disjoint intervals

 Applying the lemma, a straightforward calculation leads to

 which specializes further: If all differences~$p_{max,i} - p_{min,i}$ are the same, then, the formula above reduces to

 which, for the single-interval case~${\cal P} = [p_{min},p_{max}]$ becomes